Culture of Inclusion

 Each of our ERGs receives support through sponsorship from a senior-level employee to help guide and develop the vision and actions of that group.

 The Heart Works Council is committed to ensuring our agency is welcoming and safe for all staff members and clients by developing and reinforcing our capacity to understand, value, and reflect differences in all forms.

 Family 1st is committed to advocating for employees in regards to life and family planning by creating a safe and productive work environment as well as helping staff to achieve work life integration.

-The purpose of LinC (Leaders in Culture) is to provide education, awareness, and support for all cultures in the workplace and community.
+The purpose of LinC (Leaders in Culture) is to provide education, awareness, & support for all cultures in the workplace and community.

-Wellness Works is committed to promoting and empowering HFS employees to increase health and well-being through educational opportunities, fun activities and advocacy.
+Wellness Works is committed to promoting and empowering Heartland Family Service employees to increase health and well-being through educational opportunities, fun activities, and advocacy.